 \section{Concluding Remarks}

-In this paper, we have conducted a delicate and systematic study on computing and the complexity of computing higher-order $U$-statistics (and also $V$-statistics), exactly.
-Explicit connections between the complexity of computing higher-order $U$/$V$-statistics and concepts from tensor computation and graph theory are established.
-An accompanying Python package \package{} is provided to help practitioners compute $U$/$V$-statistics more efficiently in applications.
-Although Python becomes more and more popular among statisticians \citep{dai2023rehline}, an R interface of \package{} will also be available in due course.
-It will also be interesting to test \package{} on other problems involving $U$-statistics \citep{qiu2024neural, shen2025engression}.
+In this paper, we have conducted a delicate and systematic study on exactly computing and the complexity of exactly computing higher-order $U$-statistics (and also $V$-statistics).
+Explicit connections are established between the complexity of computing higher-order $U$/$V$-statistics and concepts from tensor computation and graph theory.
+An accompanying Python package \package{} and its \href{https://github.com/cxy0714/U-Statistics-R}{R} interface are provided to help practitioners compute $U$/$V$-statistics more efficiently in applications.
+It will also be interesting to test \package{} on other problems involving $U$-statistics \citep{shen2025engression}.

 One limitation of our work is that we prioritize time complexity over space complexity.
-As a result, when we need to store a very high-order tensor, the sample size $n$ cannot be too large -- this is why we have only evaluated the performance of \package{} on computing HOIF estimators with order $m \leq 7$ when $n = 10000$.
-An important future direction is thus to explore how to balance the time-complexity and space-complexity when the sample size $n$ is large.
+As a result, when we need to store a very high-order tensor, the sample size $n$ cannot be too large; this is why we have only evaluated the performance of \package{} on computing HOIF estimators of order $m \leq 7$ when $n = 10000$.
+Therefore, an important future direction is to explore how to balance time and space complexities when both $m$ and $n$ are even larger.